amityosefi/TheLionKingMaze/README.md

 # Generate a maze and movement with the mouse

+By running the project the game will appear.
+The default maze is 10*10.
+You can use the mouse to move or by the keyboard (as you wish).

 <p align="center">
 <img src="https://media.giphy.com/media/IhGQ4TwMDlDbEQOJkO/giphy.gif" width="60%"></p>

 # Getting the path (solutions)

+By pressing "solving the maze" (in the left bar), you can show the path from the beginning to the end.

 <p align="center">
 <img src="https://media.giphy.com/media/3pT4355o5SzU1Alscf/giphy.gif" width="60%"></p>